FriendlyCSharp/Databases/README.md

 ### Enumerable

-Enumerable functions for ordered containers whose values whose elements are key/value pairs.
+Methods that seek the desired key and returns the key value pair.

 **Find**

-Passes each element of the container to the given function and returns the first (key,value) forwhich the function is true or nil,nil otherwise if no element matches the criteria.
+The method finds the specified key and returns the key value pair.

 ```cs
   public virtual  bool?
 BtnFind(TKey key, out TValue value)